 Allies are a group of SMU faculty and staff who act as advocates and activists for lesbian, gay, bisexual, transgender, and questioning students.
-The Allies placard displays their visible support for lgbt students at SMU.
+The Allies placard displays their visible support for LGBT students at SMU.
 Each Ally attends an initial training session and is invited to monthly continuing education programs.
 To join Allies contact Karen Click at 214-768-4796 or firstname.lastname@example.org or visit the Allies web page.

 Calling all SMU women of color!
 This discussion group provides support, education, and mentoring opportunities for women of color faculty, staff, and students.
 These women build deeper connections with one another as they share food.
 Contact Val Erwin at email@example.com.
 Click here for all of our 2014-2015 Food Chain date, time and location information.

 A discussion and support group for people of the LGBT community and those who are questioning.
 It is a great place for people just coming out to themselves or for people who have been out and proud for many years .
 In the past we have talked about religion, parents, marriage, and intersectionality.
 Come share your story and ideas and listen to others share theirs.
 For more information contact Val Erwin at firstname.lastname@example.org.